zalando/postgres-operator/docs/administrator.md

 ## Understanding rolling update of Spilo pods

 The operator logs reasons for a rolling update with the `info` level and a diff between the old and new StatefulSet specs with the `debug` level.
 To benefit from numerous escape characters in the latter log entry, view it in CLI with `echo -e`.
 Note that the resultant message will contain some noise because the `PodTemplate` used by the operator is yet to be updated with the default values used internally in Kubernetes.

+## Logical backups

+The operator can launch k8s cron jobs to do periodic logical backups of all PG clusters under its control.
+The cron job spawns a separate pod with a single container that connects to one of the Postgres replicas for a backup.
+The operator updates cron jobs during Sync if a schedule or a docker image of a job changes.
+Notes:

+1. The provided  `registry.opensource.zalan.do/acid/logical-backup` image implements the backup via `pg_dumpall` and upload of (compressed) results to an S3 bucket; `pg_dumpall` requires a `superuser` access to a DB.

+2. Due to the [limitation of Kubernetes cron jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations) it is highly advisable to set up additional monitoring for this feature; such monitoring is outside of the scope of operator responsibilities.

+3. The operator does not remove old backups: it is the responsibility of a k8s cluster administrator to define and implement a retention policy for backups.